 Employers do not need to submit the I-9 form with the federal government but are required to keep them on file for three years after the date of hire or one year after the date of the employee’s termination, whichever is later.

-Employers can use information taken from the Form I-9 to electronically verify the employment eligibility of newly hired employees by registering with E-Verify.
+Food truck vendors can use information taken from the Form I-9 to electronically verify the employment eligibility of newly hired employees by registering with E-Verify.

 Register with Your State’s New Hire Reporting Program

 All employers are required to report newly hired and re-hired employees to a state directory within 20 days of their hire or rehire date.
 Visit the New Hires Reporting Requirements page to learn more and find links to your state’s New Hire Reporting System.

 All businesses with employees are required to carry workers’ compensation insurance coverage.
 It must be through a commercial carrier, on a self-insured basis or through their state’s Workers’ Compensation Insurance program.